herry13/nuri-lang/README.md

 }
 ```

-The above specification is an example a configuration state of a system in Nuri language.
-The specification defines three objects that represent three machines i.e. `pm1`, `vm1`, and `pc`.
-Each of which inherits the attributes of their schema, where some attributes (e.g. `vm1.running`) inherits the default value (`false`), while others (e.g. `pm1.running`) has a new value (`true`).
+The above specification is an example a configuration state of a system in Nuri
+language.
+The specification defines three objects that represent three machines
+i.e. `pm1`, `vm1`, and `pc`.
+Each of which inherits the attributes of their
+schema, where some attributes (e.g. `vm1.running`) inherits the default value
+(`false`), while others (e.g. `pm1.running`) has a new value (`true`).

 Notice that the objects are inside another object i.e. `main`.
-This is a necessary because the compiler will ignore any declaration outside `main` (only variables inside `main` will be in the final output).
-This is very useful whenever you want to have objects/variables which act as prototypes of the others.
+This is a
+necessary because the compiler will ignore any declaration outside `main`
+(only variables inside `main` will be in the final output).
+This is very useful
+whenever you want to have objects/variables which act as prototypes of the
+others.

 ### Action = Configuration Change

 An action describes a declarative specification of a configuration change.
+It
-It has preconditions (`conditions`) i.e. the constraints that must be satisfied before executing the action, and postconditions (`effects`) i.e. the conditions after executing the action.
-An action can also have a set of typed-parameters, and a cost to express the preferences.
+has preconditions (`conditions`) i.e. the constraints that must be satisfied
+before executing the action, and postconditions (`effects`) i.e. the conditions
+after executing the action.
+An action can also have a set of typed-parameters,
+and a cost to express the preferences.

-We can explicitly add actions to an object.
-However, the best practice is to define the actions inside a schema so that every object can inherit the actions through schema.
-This will allow us to implement _design pattern_ in our specification.
+We can define actions inside object declaration.
+However, the best practice is
+to define the actions inside a schema so that every object can inherit the
+actions through schema.
+This will allow us to implement _design pattern_ in our
+specification.

 ```java
 schema Service {